juanitodread/juanitodread.github.io/content/post/functional-data-structures.md

 It works as expected, you can't get the *tail* of an empty list.

 ### 2.4 Adding elements (prepend)
-Let's implement a function to insert an element as the first element of list (prepend).
+Let's implement a function to insert an element as the first element of a list (prepend).
 This operation is easy to implement and it takes *constant runtime complexity*.

 **Note:** *If we would want to insert the element after the current last element, then we would need to implement something more complex that runs on O(n) because we would need to iterate all the elements of the list.*

-I will name this function `setHead` just to simplify naming. `setHead` will basically insert a new element at the begining of the list (list's *head*).
+I will name this function `setHead` just to simplify naming. `setHead` will basically insert a new element at the beginning of the list (list's *head*).

 ```scala
 object FList: